 1 At that meeting, Brazil's representative suggested that the Committee study "the practice of States regarding memorandum of understanding" with an eye to developing general principles or best practices.
-Chile and Peru suggested that the study should include agreements concluded by actors other than the State itself, whether institutions (or agencies) of the State's

-2. The project found its impetus in the rising number of non-traditional international agreements, including non-binding agreements among States as well as agreements in both binding and non-binding form concluded by government ministries and sub-national territorial units.
-These agreements may be praised for offering States and other actors novel ways to coordinate and cooperate.
-At the same time, however, government or sub-national actors such as provisional/municipal governments.
-See Annual Report of the Inter-American Juridical Committee to the Forty-Seventh Regular Session of the General Assembly, OEA/Ser.G CP/ doc.5261/17 (31 Jan.
+Chile and Peru suggested that the study should include agreements concluded by actors other than the State itself, whether institutions (or agencies) of the State's government or sub-national actors such as provisional/municipal governments.
+See Annual Report of the Inter-American Juridical Committee to the Forty-Seventh Regular Session of the General Assembly, OEA/Ser.G CP/doc.5261/17 (31 Jan.
 2017) 153, 160 (Summarized Minute, Meeting with the Legal Advisors of the Ministries of Foreign Affairs, 5 Oct.
-2016). their diversity (and complexity) have generated significant questions over what legal status these agreements have, who can conclude them, how to identify them, and what legal effects, if any, they generate.
-Without further clarifications and elaboration, there are legitimate concerns that existing agreement practices may lead to inconsistent understandings, unaligned expectations, and even disputes among OAS Member States, to say nothing of the international community as a whole.
+2016).